-Proposed first by Browman and Goldstein [3], ARTICULATORY PHONOLOGY sets out to unify phonetics and phonology by treating them as 'low and high dimensional descriptions of a single system' [6].
+Described first by Browman and Goldstein,2 ARTICULATORY PHONOLOGY aims to unify phonetics and phonology by treating them as 'low and high dimensional descriptions of a single system'.
 The aim is partly achieved in the claim that the constraints of the physical system underlie the phonological system, and partly by making the units of control at the planning level the same as those at the physical level.
-The idea is to blur the distinctions between phonology and phonetics, that is, between the planning and execution of an utterance.
-The phonology provides an input to a TASK DYNAMIC MODEL of speech production [7].
-The utterance plan which is input to the task dynamics takes the form of a gestural score (examples of which are shown later in Fig.3).
+The idea is to blur the distinctions between phonology and phonetics, and between the planning and execution of an utterance.
+The phonology provides an input to a TASK DYNAMIC MODEL of speech production.6 The utterance plan input to the task dynamics takes the form of a gestural score (examples of which are shown later in Fig. 3).

-A gestural score sets out the locations and degrees of constrictions within the vocal tract, as well as their timing during the progression of the utterance.
-The sequencing of gestures and their durations are critical to the score, as are the timing relationships between the various tract variables involved.
-The tract variables themselves are descriptive parameters of the vocal tract which can be manipulated in the TASK DYNAMIC MODEL by the involvement of articulator groupings.
-The variables include, for example, lip aperture, location and degree of tongue tip constriction, location and degree of tongue body constriction, velar aperture, glottal aperture, etc. So, the score for the utterance of the single sound ['] might show that for a certain time the tongue body constriction is to be in the area of the pharynx and wide, with the velar aperture closed to prevent nasality, and the glottis closed to allow vocal cord vibration; other tract variables may or may not be specified.
+The gestural score sets out the locations and degrees of constrictions within the vocal tract and their timing during the progression of the utterance.
+Sequencing and durations of gestures are critical to the score as are the temporal relationships between the various tract variables involved.
+The tract variables are descriptive parameters of the vocal tract which can be manipulated in the TASK DYNAMIC MODEL by the involvement of articulator groupings.
+The variables include, for example, lip aperture, tongue tip constriction degree, tongue body constriction location, velar aperture, glottal aperture, etc. So, the score for the single-sound utterance [a] might show that for a certain time the tongue body constriction is to be in the area of the pharynx and wide, with the velar aperture closed to prevent nasality, and the glottis closed to allow vocal cord vibration; other tract variables mayor may not be specified.
+The gestural score, however, remains a plan.
+That is, it is abstract and is not intended to be a description of the actual vocal tract movements.
+For this reason score gestures are discrete, not continuous.

-Note: Throughout this paper the term 'closed glottis' refers to a state of adjustment of vocal cord tension suitable for spontaneous vibration to occur given the current subglottal air pressure.
-The term 'open glottis' refers to the state resulting in lack of vocal cord tension.
-[I am aware that this is not a simple binary situation in the real world.]
+Throughout this paper the term closed glottis refers to a state of adjustment of vocal cord tension that is appropriate for spontaneous vibration, given the current sub glottal air pressure.
+The term open glottis refers to lack of vocal cord tension.